teleprint-me/json-py-craft/docs/core/README.md

 ## Modules

-### Singleton (`jsonpycraft.core.singleton`)
+### Errors

-The Singleton module provides the necessary base class and metaclass for implementing the Singleton design pattern, ensuring only one instance of a class exists during the application's lifecycle.
+- [Errors Documentation](errors.md): The Errors module contains custom exception classes specifically designed for JSON operations within the JSONPyCraft project.
+These include `JSONFileErrorHandler`, `JSONEncodeErrorHandler`, and `JSONDecodeErrorHandler`, each tailored for handling distinct types of JSON-related errors.

-### Types (`jsonpycraft.core.types`)
+### Core Types

-The Types module defines custom types and error handling related to JSON data.
+- [Types Documentation](types.md): The Types module defines custom types and error handling related to JSON data.
 It includes flexible data representation types such as `JSONMap` and `JSONList`, along with error classes like `EncodeError`, `DecodeError`, and `FileError`.

-### Errors (`jsonpycraft.core.errors`)
+### Singleton Pattern

-The Errors module contains custom exception classes specifically designed for JSON operations within the JSONPyCraft project.
-These include `JSONFileErrorHandler`, `JSONEncodeErrorHandler`, and `JSONDecodeErrorHandler`, each tailored for handling distinct types of JSON-related errors.
+- [Singleton Documentation](singleton.md): The Singleton module provides the necessary base class and metaclass for implementing the Singleton design pattern, ensuring only one instance of a class exists during the application's lifecycle.

 ## Usage